What’s on this page?

-India culture is rich in a lot of things, but financial consciousness is not one of it.
+Indian culture is rich in a lot of things, but financial consciousness is not one of them.
 Children and young adults are educated in social do’s and don’ts, but not in matters of financial planning.
-All of us have seen examples around us when risk planning is discussed in the hind side.
+All of us have seen examples around us when risk planning is discussed on the hind side.

-But when life is running smooth, we believe this party is going to last forever and so we never plan for bad times.
+But when life is running smoothly, we believe this party is going to last forever, and so we never plan for bad times.

-Another reason is lack of enough money, Insurance costs money and many people cannot afford to buy a sufficient cover, however, things are changing now, with a lot of insurance plans available online, people can choose what suits their need.
+Insurance costs money, and many people cannot afford to buy sufficient cover.
+However, things are changing now.
+With a lot of insurance plans available online, people can choose what suits their needs.

-Bringing it all together, insurance is a safe and reliable tool to manage unexpected financial loss during the course of life and in most cases, this is a substantial amount.
-However, looking at this as only a reoccurring expense or tool that can provide assured amount is diluting the purpose of insurance. hence, while making choices regarding your insurance or insurance-linked product your priority goal should be to secure sufficient risk cover and everything else can be an add on, otherwise, you run the risk of being left with only cream and no cake!
+Insurance is a safe and reliable tool to manage unexpected financial losses in life, which in most cases tend to be huge amounts.
+However, looking at insurance as only a recurring expense or a tool that can provide returns is diluting the purpose of insurance.
+Hence, it is important to understand how essential insurance is for you.
+While making choices regarding your insurance or insurance-linked product your priority should be to secure sufficient risk cover, and everything else can be an add-on.
+Otherwise, you run the risk of being left with only cream and no cake!